Secure CheckoutPersonal information is secured with SSL technology.

 - Includes comprehensive case studies of innovative processes based on renewable raw materials

 - Uses process simulation as analysis and innovation tool

-Graduate and post graduate students in chemical engineering (specifically conceptual process design and plant design projects for students aiming to MSc degree in chemical engineering); research and developments students of new technologies; professional engineers in continuous training courses; self-education
+Graduate and postgraduate students in chemical engineering (specifically conceptual process design and plant design projects for students aiming for an MSc degree in chemical engineering); research and developments students of new technologies; professional engineers in continuous training courses; self-education